FIWARE/tutorials.Historic-Context-Flume/README.md

         - "MYSQL_ROOT_HOST=%"
 ```

-The `historic-db-mysql` container is listening on a single port:
+The `mysql-db` container is listening on a single port:

 * Port `3306` is the default port for a MySQL server.
 It has been exposed so you can also run other database tools to display data if you wish

-The `historic-db-mysql` container is driven by environment variables as shown:
+The `mysql-db` container is driven by environment variables as shown:

 | Key               |Value.    |Description                               |
 |-------------------|----------|------------------------------------------|